Tom Wilson (ice hockey): Junior

-Professional
+Professional (2013–present)

-2013–16
+2013–2015: Early years in Washington

-After the Plymouth season ended, Wilson joined the Hershey Bears, the Capitals' American Hockey League (AHL) affiliate.
-He spent three games in Hershey before being called up to the Capitals for Game 5 of the 2013 Eastern Conference quarterfinals against the New York Rangers.
-He debuted on May 10, 2013, playing on the Capitals' fourth line.
+After the Plymouth 2012–13 season ended, Wilson joined the Hershey Bears, the Capitals' American Hockey League (AHL) affiliate.
+He spent three games in Hershey before being called up to the Capitals for game 5 of the 2013 conference quarterfinals against the New York Rangers.
+He made his NHL and Stanley Cup playoffs debut on May 10, 2013, playing on the Capitals' fourth line.
 In only his second NHL game, Wilson broke the blade on his left skate while attempting to forecheck a member of the Rangers, and had to be assisted back to the bench by forward Jason Chimera.
 The Rangers ultimately took the series in seven games.

-Going into the 2013–14 NHL season, the Capitals, who were struck by the NHL salary cap, appointed Wilson and fellow 19-year-old Connor Carrick to their roster in order to save money.
+Going into the 2013–14 season, the Capitals, who were struck by the NHL salary cap, appointed Wilson and fellow 19-year-old Connor Carrick to their roster in order to save money.
 Although he did not score a goal in his first 10 games, the Capitals chose to retain Wilson on their roster in order to fill the enforcer role that had been left vacant when Matt Hendricks chose to sign with the Nashville Predators.
 Wilson took part in his first NHL fight on October 3, 2013, battling Lance Bouma of the Calgary Flames and receiving a five-minute major penalty.
 His first goal came on November 6, scoring the last point in a 6–2 rout of the New York Islanders.
 Wilson's first serious hit as an enforcer came the following month, when he charged Brayden Schenn of the Philadelphia Flyers.
 Wilson was ejected from the game and received a call from the NHL Department of Player Safety for the incident, but did not receive any supplemental discipline.
-Wilson was one of only three NHL rookies that season to appear in all 82 regular-season games, scoring 10 points while participating in 14 fights and recording 151 penalty minutes.
+Wilson was one of only three NHL rookies that season to appear in all 82 games (besides Colorado Avalanche forward and Calder Memorial Trophy winner Nathan MacKinnon and Tampa Bay Lightning forward Tyler Johnson.
+In all 82 games played, Wilson recorded 10 points (three goals, seven assists) while participating in 14 fights and recording 151 penalty minutes as the Capitals narrowly missed the 2014 playoffs having just missed by three points.